marciof/Eon/specification/specification.md

 A module is the Unicode textual representation of *Expressions* encoded in UTF-8 without a Byte Order Mark, with a valid *Symbol* for its name.

+## Indentation ##

+Source code indentation is generally significant for function expressions, based on the following two rules:

+1. Arguments are first *Space*-separated, then *End-of-Line*-separated by the same indentation level.
+2. Parentheses are optional, except for grouping and disambiguating zero-argument calls.

 # Types #

 ## Boolean ##